RagnarB83/ash-documentation/docs/Geometry-optimization.rst

     constraints={'bond':[[0,1,0.97],[3,4,0.97]]} #This defines multiple bond constraints of 0.97 Å. constraints={'angle':[[98,99,100,104.5]]} #This defines an angle constraint of 104.5° between atoms 98,99 and 100

+It should be noted that geomeTRIC handles constraints a little different than many codes and the constraints are not fully enforced until the end of the constrained optimization.
+There are also rare cases where the minimization stalls because constraints can not be fully satisfied.
+Changing the convergence tolerance of the constraints are then necessary (see Convergence criteria section below).

 *Example:*

 .. code-block:: python